nuvibit/nuvibit.com/content/english/solutions/ntc/_index.md

 ---
-title: "Terraform Collection"
+title: "Nuvibit Terraform Collection (NTC) - AWS Landing Zone / Foundation"
-description: "A colletion of Infrastructure as Code Terraform modules specifically designed to deploy and manage an enterprise-ready, compliant and scalable AWS Foundation / Landing Zone."
+description: "Nuvibit Terraform Collection (NTC) is an AWS Landing Zone / Foundation solution based on Infrastructure as Code Terraform modules, specifically designed to deploy and manage an enterprise-ready, compliant and scalable AWS environment."
 draft: false

 banner_section:
     enable: true
-    title: "Terraform Collection"
+    title: "Nuvibit Terraform Collection (NTC)"
-    content: "A collection of [Terraform modules](https://developer.hashicorp.com/terraform/tutorials/modules/module) specifically designed to deploy and manage an enterprise-ready, compliant and scalable AWS Foundation / Landing Zone.
+    content: "is an AWS Landing Zone / Foundation solution based on Infrastructure as Code Terraform modules, specifically designed to deploy and manage an enterprise-ready, compliant and scalable AWS environment.
               Our flexible, declarative, and modular approach offers many unique benefits to a platform engineering team and drastically reduces the time and effort required for the implementation process.<br><br>" image : "images/solutions/ntc-logo.png"
     button: